lightlace/cpp-docs.de-de/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parameter

-`Ptr` Ein Zeiger auf das Zielarray.
+*PTR* ein Zeiger auf das Zielarray.

 ### <a name="return-value"></a>Rückgabewert